persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - click on 'Model definition' button of the diagram: an item 'Definition' appears
     - add an input and an output, set the formula of y0 to X0
-    - the 'Model evaluation', 'Design of experiments creation' and 'Probabilistic model definition' buttons of the diagram are enabled
+    - the 'Model evaluation', 'Optimization', 'Design of experiments creation' and 'Probabilistic model definition' buttons of the diagram are enabled

 - click on the 'Model evaluation' button of the diagram
     - a wizard appears, click on Cancel